Shree Harsha Bokkahalli Satish

 About me

-I'm interested in speech-to-speech conversational AI, signal processing, LLMs and machine learning in general.
+I'm interested in speech-to-speech conversational AI, signal processing and machine learning in general.
 For my PhD, I will be working on enchronic speech, which involves how quickly we respond in conversation, how we co-create meaning with our conversation partners, and other real-time interaction dynamics.
 Alongside this, I’m also researching bias detection and mitigation methods in conversational AI models.

 Previously